November 16, 2017

 We’ve established that personalization is fundamental to attracting new customers while retaining ongoing consumer loyalty.
 We’ve also discussed how PI is vital to boosting the accuracy of personalization.
 However, you may still be wondering how, specifically, PI can be used to garner a solid return on your investment.

 Beyond promotions and marketing campaign management, PI assists in developing real time pricing models through identifying the correct price points for maximizing sales.
-Given the amount of data that machine learning algorithms can parse through and analyze, PI can incorporate competitor pricing as well as consumer behavior data to predict the best price point to attract consumers and reveal the likely impact regarding competitive pricing.
+Given the amount of data that machine learning algorithms can parse through and analyze, PI can incorporate competitor pricing as well as consumer behaviour data to predict the best price point to attract consumers and reveal the likely impact regarding competitive pricing.

 Inventory management is yet another area where PI facilitates operational efficiency and a healthy ROI.
 Retailers are all too familiar with deciding what to do with the inventory that is collecting dust on their shelves.
 Some items are seasonal, while others might take up space only to be in demand three months later.
 PI can be used to forecast product demand with greater accuracy.
 Additionally, PI metrics provide information for current and future product allocation, thus increasing inventory management precision.
-Given the large volume of data required to make these decisions (real time consumer behavior analysis, constant changes in competitor pricing, differences in consumer preferences based on regional considerations, etc.), PI is optimal for aggregating, analyzing, and consistently producing spot-on predictions.
+Given the large volume of data required to make these decisions (real time consumer behaviour analysis, constant changes in competitor pricing, differences in consumer preferences based on regional considerations, etc.), PI is optimal for aggregating, analyzing, and consistently producing spot-on predictions.

 [i] Busath, M. (2017).
 UserVoice increases MQLs by 37% using predictive marketing.
 Infer.com.
 Available at: https://www.infer.com/category/use-cases/